French Third Republic: Church and state

-In 1892, he issued an encyclical advising French Catholics to rally to the Republic and defend the Church by participating in republican politics ('Au milieu des sollicitudes').
-The Liberal Action was founded in 1901 by Jacques Piou and Albert de Mun, former monarchists who switched to republicanism at the request of Pope Leo XIII.
-From the Church's perspective, its mission was to express the political ideals and new social doctrines embodied in Leo's 1891 encyclical "Rerum Novarum".
+In 1892 he issued Au milieu des sollicitudes, an encyclical advising French Catholics to rally to the Republic and defend the Church by participating in republican politics.
+The Popular Liberal Action (Action libérale populaire, or ALP) party was founded in 1901 by Jacques Piou and Albert de Mun, former monarchists who switched to republicanism at the request of Pope Leo XIII.
+From the Church's perspective, its mission was to express the political ideals and new social doctrines embodied in Leo's 1891 encyclical Rerum novarum.

 Action libérale was the parliamentary group from which the ALP political party emerged, adding the word populaire ("popular") to signify this expansion.
 Membership was open to everyone, not just Catholics.
 It sought to gather all the "honest people" and to be the melting pot sought by Leo XIII where Catholics and moderate Republicans would unite to support a policy of tolerance and social progress.
 Its motto summarized its program: "Liberty for all; equality before the law; better conditions for the workers."
 However, the "old republicans" were few, and it did not manage to regroup all Catholics, as it was shunned by monarchists, Christian democrats, and Integrists.
 In the end, it recruited mostly among the liberal-Catholics (Jacques Piou) and the Social Catholics (Albert de Mun).
 The ALP was drawn into battle from its very beginnings (its first steps coincided with the beginning of the Combes ministry and its anticlerical combat policy), as religious matters were at the heart of its preoccupations.
 It defended the Church in the name of liberty and common law.
 Fiercely fought by the Action française, the movement declined from 1908, when it lost the support of Rome.
 Nevertheless, the ALP remained until 1914 the most important party on the right.

 The attempt at improving the relationship with republicans failed.
 Deep-rooted suspicions remained on both sides and were inflamed by the Dreyfus Affair (1894–1906).
 Catholics were for the most part anti-Dreyfusard.
 The Assumptionists published anti-Semitic and anti-republican articles in their journal La Croix.
 This infuriated republican politicians, who were eager to take revenge.
 Often they worked in alliance with Masonic lodges.
 The Waldeck-Rousseau Ministry (1899–1902) and the Combes Ministry (1902–05) fought with the Vatican over the appointment of bishops.
 Chaplains were removed from naval and military hospitals in the years 1903 and 1904, and soldiers were ordered not to frequent Catholic clubs in 1904.